kubenav/kubenav/README.md

   <img src="utils/assets/github-screenshot.png" width="100%" />
 </div>

-kubenav is a movile and desktop app to  manage Kubernetes clusters.
+kubenav is a mobile and desktop app to  manage Kubernetes clusters.
 The app provides an overview of all resources in a Kubernetes clusters, including current status information for workloads.
 The details view for resources provides additional information.
 It is possible to view logs and events or to get a shell into a container.
 You can also edit and delete resources or scale your workloads within the app.

 The app is developed using [Ionic Framework](https://ionicframework.com) and [Capacitor](https://capacitor.ionicframework.com).
 The frontend part of the app is implemented using TypeScript and React functional components.
 The backend part uses [Go mobile](https://github.com/golang/go/wiki/Mobile) for communication with the Kubernetes API server and Cloud Providers.
 So it is possible to achieve nearly 100% code sharing between the mobile and desktop implementation of kubenav.